batect/batect/CONTRIBUTING.md

 * take a look at the [roadmap](https://github.com/batect/batect/blob/master/ROADMAP.md), especially those tagged with ![good first issue](https://img.shields.io/badge/-good%20first%20issue-green)
 * improve the [documentation](https://batect.dev/) - add further examples or tips and tricks, clarify sections or even just fix typos
-* create a [sample project](https://batect.dev/SampleProjects.html) for a language or framework that doesn't already have one
+* create a [sample project](https://batect.dev/docs/getting-started/sample-projects) for a language or framework that doesn't already have one
-* share your experiences using batect with others so that they can learn from you - for example, write a blog post or present a talk
+* share your experiences using Batect with others so that they can learn from you - for example, write a blog post or present a talk

 If you'd like some pointers with how to go about implementing a feature or fixing an issue, please feel free to comment on the relevant issue, or start a conversation on [the Spectrum chat group](http://spectrum.chat/batect).